francismul/library-management-system/README.md

 ### User Authentication

-Supports different user roles (Librarian, Member).
+- Supports different user roles (Librarian, Member).

 ### Book Management

-Admins can add, remove, and view books.
+- Admins can add, remove, and view books.

 ### Borrow & Return System

-Members can borrow one book at a time and return it before borrowing another.
+- Members can borrow one book at a time and return it before borrowing another.

-Borrowed books are stored persistently using file handling.
+- Borrowed books are stored persistently using file handling.

 ### Data Persistence

-Borrowed books are saved and retrieved from text files (you can use JSON or SQL Database for advanced implementations).
+- Borrowed books are saved and retrieved from text files (you can use JSON or SQL Database for advanced implementations).

 ## :hammer_and_wrench: Technologies Used

 - Java - Core programming language
-- File Handling (TXT/JSON) - To store borrowed book records
+- File Handling (TXT) - To store borrowed book records
 - OOP Principles - Encapsulation, Inheritance, and Polymorphism

 ## :computer: How the Code Works

-To run the Library Management System, follow these steps:
+- To run the Library Management System, follow these steps:

 1. **Clone the repository**: